niklaswall/node-red-contrib-light-scheduler/README.md

 ## Changelog

+### v0.0.12 (Not published on NPM yet)
+* Added schedule randomization.
+You configure the max number of minutes to randomize start and end-times for the schedule.

 ### v0.0.11 (December 7, 2017)
 * Added a sun elevation threshold to the dusk/dawn section.
 It's now possible to adjust how early / late the sun position should affect the output.
 Sun elevation over the horizon is used instead of a time-offset, this will cater for a more consistant result over the year as the sun trajectory changes over time.
 (Fixes issue #3)